-- a.
-The conservation of natural resources on the property proposed for development, including: trees and other living vegetation, steep slopes, water courses, flood plains, soils, air quality, scenic views, and historic sites; - STAFF: There do not appear to be any environmental constraints on the subject site.
-The existing building is National Register eligible if the area were to seek nomination.
-Tree canopy requirements of the Land Development Code will be provided on the subject site. - b.
-The provisions for safe and efficient vehicular and pedestrian transportation both within the development and the community; - STAFF: Provisions for safe and efficient vehicular and pedestrian transportation within and around the development and the community has been provided, and Metro Public Works has approved the preliminary development plan. - c.
-The provision of sufficient open space (scenic and recreational) to meet the needs of the proposed development; - STAFF: There are no open space requirements pertinent to the current proposal. - d.
-The provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community; - STAFF: The Metropolitan Sewer District has approved the preliminary development plan and will ensure the provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community. - e.
-The compatibility of the overall site design (location of buildings, parking lots, screening, landscaping) and land use or uses with the existing and projected future development of the area; - STAFF: The overall site design and land uses are compatible with the existing and future development of the area. - f.
-Conformance of the development plan with the Comprehensive Plan and Land Development Code. - STAFF: The development plan conforms to applicable guidelines and policies of the Comprehensive Plan and to requirements of the Land Development Code.
+a.
+The conservation of natural resources on the property proposed for development, including: trees and other living vegetation, steep slopes, water courses, flood plains, soils, air quality, scenic views, and historic sites;

+STAFF: There do not appear to be any environmental constraints on the subject site.
+The existing building is a contributing structure in the existing Historic Preservation District.

+b.
+The provisions for safe and efficient vehicular and pedestrian transportation both within the development and the community;

+STAFF: Provisions for safe and efficient vehicular and pedestrian transportation within and around the development and the community has been provided, and Metro Public Works has approved the preliminary development plan.

+c.
+The provision of sufficient open space (scenic and recreational) to meet the needs of the proposed development;

+STAFF: There are no open space requirements pertinent to the current proposal.

+d.
+The provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community;

+STAFF: The Metropolitan Sewer District has approved the preliminary development plan and will ensure the provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community.

+e.
+The compatibility of the overall site design (location of buildings, parking lots, screening, landscaping) and land use or uses with the existing and projected future development of the area;

+STAFF: The overall site design and land uses are compatible with the existing and future development of the area.

+f.
+Conformance of the development plan with the Comprehensive Plan and Land Development Code.

+STAFF: The development plan conforms to applicable guidelines and policies of the Comprehensive Plan and to requirements of the Land Development Code.